lel4866/ResampleStockData.cpp/README.md

 piece is no longer the piece that was in fact, the prior piece.

 ### Note about StrategyQuant(tm)
-I know that StrategyQuant (https://strategyquant.com/), which uses a genetic algorithm to search for profitable trading systems, does have setting that allows you to specify that a generated system will exit at the end of the day or Friday.
+I know that StrategyQuant (https://strategyquant.com/), which uses a genetic algorithm to search for profitable trading systems, does have a setting that allows you to specify that a generated system will exit at the end of the day or Friday.
 You can look in the StratgeryQuant documentation available at https://strategyquant.com/doc/strategyquant/trading-options/#exit-at-end-of-day-exit-on-friday